KITAHARA Hakushuu: A Master of Japanese Poetry and Song

-KITAHARA Hakushu (1885-1942) was a luminary in the world of Japanese poetry and children’s songs.
+KITAHARA Hakushuu (1885-1942) was a luminary in the world of Japanese poetry and children’s songs.
 His exceptional talent as a poet and his deep love for language left an indelible mark on Japanese modern literature.

 A Young Prodigy and a Pioneer of Innovation